orthonormalremy/dotfiles/README.md

 exit # exit and open a new shell to refresh your environment
 ```

-> **Why the Official Installer?** Determinate Systems doesn't offer a single-user installer as of 2025-06-04.
+> **Why Official Installer?** Determinate Systems doesn't offer a single-user installer as of 2025-06-04.

 **1.2 Verify Installation**